rurban/smhasher/README.md

 5. Build Again.

-    Once you have corrected the verifcation code you need to rebuild to bake it in.
+    Once you have corrected the verification code you need to rebuild to bake it in.
 Once that is complete you are done.
 Happy testing!